 - Oops!Something went wrong.Please try again later.

 The big shareholder groups in Axcelis Technologies, Inc. (NASDAQ:ACLS) have power over the company.
-Institutions often own shares in more established companies, while it's not unusual to see insiders own a fair bit of smaller companies.
-Companies that used to be publicly owned tend to have lower insider ownership.
+Large companies usually have institutions as shareholders, and we usually see insiders owning shares in smaller companies.
+Companies that have been privatized tend to have low insider ownership.

-Axcelis Technologies isn't enormous, but it's not particularly small either.
-It has a market capitalization of US$1.7b, which means it would generally expect to see some institutions on the share registry.
-In the chart below, we can see that institutions are noticeable on the share registry.
+Axcelis Technologies has a market capitalization of US$847m, so we would expect some institutional investors to have noticed the stock.
+Our analysis of the ownership of the company, below, shows that institutions are noticeable on the share registry.
 Let's delve deeper into each type of owner, to discover more about Axcelis Technologies.

 What Does The Institutional Ownership Tell Us About Axcelis Technologies?